krzysztofzablocki/Difference/README.md

 # Difference

-Better way to identify whats different between 2 instances.
+Better way to identify what's different between 2 instances.

 Have you ever written tests?
-Usually they use equality asserts, e.g. `XCTAssertEqual`, what happens if the object aren't equal ?
-Xcode throws wall of text at you:
+Usually they use equality asserts, e.g. `XCTAssertEqual`, what happens if the objects aren't equal?
+Xcode throws a wall of text at you:

 ![](Resources/before.png)